 March 17, 2026

-If you’re searching for IMG friendly Emergency Medicine programs, you’re probably looking for a simple list of names.
-The problem is that in EM, “IMG-friendly” is not a fixed label.
-A program can be realistic for one IMG and completely unrealistic for another depending on visa needs, year of graduation, US clinical experience, and—most importantly—your Emergency Medicine letters (SLOEs).
+If you’re searching for IMG friendly Emergency Medicine programs, you’re likely reviewing program lists and trying to determine which programs are actually viable for your application.
+The problem is that in Emergency Medicine, “IMG-friendly” is not a fixed label.
+A program can be realistic for one IMG and completely unrealistic for another depending on visa requirements, year of graduation, U.S. clinical experience, and—most importantly—Emergency Medicine–specific evaluation through letters (SLOEs).

 This guide gives you a practical way to identify IMG friendly EM programs, verify whether they’re actually viable for your profile, and build a list that minimizes wasted applications.